 Waltham Forest College is an exempt charity within the meaning of Part 3 of the Charities Act 2011 and is regulated by the Secretary of State for Education as Principal Regulator for all FE Corporations in England.
-The Members of the Governing Body, who are trustees of the charity, are disclosed on page 14.
+The Members of the Governing Body, who are trustees of the charity, are disclosed on pages 16 and 17.